 Outside the United States, an increasing number of laws, regulations, and industry standards apply to data privacy and security.
 For example, the European Union's General Data Protection Regulation (EU GDPR) and, the United Kingdom's GDPR (UK GDPR) impose strict requirements for processing the personal data of individuals.
 For example, under the EU GDPR, government regulators may impose temporary or definitive bans on data processing, as well as fines of up to 20 million euros or 4% of annual global revenue, whichever is greater.
 Further, individuals may initiate litigation related to our processing of their personal data.
 Furthermore, in Europe, there is a proposed regulation related to artificial intelligence (AI) that, if adopted, could impose onerous obligations related to the use of AI-related systems.
 We may have to change our business practices to comply with such obligations.
-In addition to data privacy and security laws, we may be contractually subject to data privacy and security obligations in the future.
+In addition to data privacy and security laws, we may be contractually subject to data privacy and security obligations, including industry standards adopted by industry groups and may become subject to new data privacy and security obligations in the future.
 For example, certain privacy laws, such as the GDPR and the CCPA, require our customers to impose specific contractual restrictions on their service providers.